exasol/bucketfs-python/doc/user_guide/basics.rst

 The Bucketfs Service
 --------------------
-A single bucketfs service can host multiple buckets.
+In the On-Prem database, a single bucketfs service can host multiple buckets.
 In order to interact with a bucketfs service one can use the :ref:`exasol.bucketfs.Service <api:exasol.bucketfs.Service>` class.

 List buckets
 ++++++++++++